CesiumGS/cesium/terrainnotes.md

 TileBoundingRegion has a both an oriented bounding box and a bounding sphere, but we don't use either of them for terrain.
 Instead, tiles store separate copies of these things (orientingBoundingBox and boundingSphere3D).
 That's probably good because we update the min/max height in publishToTile but we don't update either of the other two.

+## Rendering without data

+When the camera moves, new tiles become visible.
+If those tiles aren't loaded yet, what do we do?
+Options are:

+   1. Render nothing.
+There will be holes in the Earth's surface.
+   2. Upsample synchronously.
+Each upsample takes 2-3ms on a fast computer so we can't do much of this without the frame rate taking a dive.
+   3. Render an ancestor tile and discard fragments outside the bounds of the tile.
+This is nearly free on the CPU, but expensive on the GPU because we end up rendering large tiles and discarding most of the fragments.
+   4. Create a tile on-the-fly to fill the space, e.g. that aligns with the edge vertices of adjacent tiles.
+   5. Don't refine until all descendants are renderable (but do load the descendants we want to render, of course!).
+   6. Show some kind of blurry blobby placeholder for the not-yet-available tile.

+Number 5 is a tempting strategy, with one big problem: it can cause us to lose detail from the scene with small camera movements.
+For example, if we're looking at a detailed scene that shows 3 out of 4 children of a level 14 tile, and then move the camera so that the 4th is visible, suddenly that level 14 tile isn't refinable anymore.
+If we start rendering that level 14 tiles intead of its children, we'll lose detail from the scene for a second until that 4th tile loads.
+This looks really bad.

+So, our rule is: if we rendered a tile last frame, and it's still visible and the correct SSE this frame, we must render it this frame.
+In the scenario above, we must use one of our other strategies to fill the space of that 4th child of the level 14 tiles.